-Mr. Bowles also served from 1999 to 2001 as Senior Director of Global Environmental Affairs at the National Security Council and as Associate Director of the White House Council on Environmental Quality.
-In these positions, he played a key role in the Kyoto Protocol process; trade and environmental negotiations; clean energy development and participated in Presidential travel to India, New Zealand and the G-8 Summit in Okinawa.
+Previously, he served as Senior Director of Global Environmental Affairs at the National Security Council and as Associate Director of the White House Council on Environmental Quality.
+In these positions, he played a key role in the Kyoto Protocol process; trade and environmental negotiations; and clean energy development.
 Earlier in his career, he served as a Legislative Assistant in the U.S. House of Representatives.

-Mr. Bowles has also held leadership positions at Conservation International, where he worked on land conservation in more than 20 developing countries and brokered the creation of numerous new protected areas, including a four million acre national park in Suriname, and at the Gordon and Betty Moore Foundation, where he oversaw the largest U.S. foundation grant given for environmental protection.
+Mr. Bowles has also held leadership positions at Conservation International, where he worked on land conservation in more than 20 developing countries.
 His academic career included posts as Senior Research Fellow at the Belfer Center at Harvard’s Kennedy School of Government and as adjunct member of the teaching faculty at Oxford University.

-Mr. Bowles co-edited Footprints in the Jungle (2001) and has written broadly on energy, environment, conservation and sustainability in both professional journals such as Science and in the popular media such as the New York Times.
+He has written broadly on energy, environment, conservation and sustainability in both professional journals such as Science and national publications such a The New York Times.

-Mr. Bowles earned his A.B. cum laude from Harvard College and a Masters degree from Oxford University.
+Mr. Bowles earned his A.B. in Economics, cum laude from Harvard College and a Masters degree in Literature from Oxford University.
 He has an honorary doctorate from Emerson College.

 Mr. Bowles is based in Boston, MA.